 Acceptance to Membership at the School is a prerequisite for scholars wishing to make use of the facilities.
 Student applicants should consider carefully, in consultation with their advisors, which category of Membership is most appropriate for the work they intend to do in Greece.
-Categories of Membership open to students: Regular Membership for those participating in the Regular Program, Associate Membership for those pursuing independent research, Summer Session Membership for those accepted to the Summer Sessions, and Gennadius Library Medieval Greek Summer Session Membership for those accepted to the Gennadius Library Medieval Greek Summer Session.
+Categories of Membership open to students: Regular Membership for those participating in the Regular Program, Associate Membership for those pursuing independent research, Summer Session Membership for those accepted to the Summer Sessions, Summer Seminar Membership for participants of the Summer Seminars, and Gennadius Library Medieval Greek Summer Session Membership for those accepted to the Gennadius Library Medieval Greek Summer Session.
 Postdoctoral scholars are welcomed to the School as Senior Associate Members, as Members of the Summer Sessions, or as Members of the Gennadius Library Medieval Greek Summer Session.

 Additional information and application to the Regular Program.

 Associate Membership is open to graduate students and senior scholars pursuing research in Greece for longer or shorter periods of time who are not participants in the School’s Regular Program.
 All the extended facilities and services of the School are available to Associate Members upon payment of School Fees in the amount of US$ 220 per month for Student Associate Members or US$ 330 per month for Senior Associate Members, one half of which amount is waived for graduates, graduate students, and members of the faculty of any of the School’s Cooperating Institutions.
-These Fees may be prorated at the discretion of the Director for members attending the School for only a part of the academic year.
+(See Fees and Expenses)

 Student Associate Membership